Internal Revenue Service: History of the IRS name

 As early as the year 1918, the Bureau of Internal Revenue began using the name "Internal Revenue Service" on at least one tax form.
 In 1953, the name change to the "Internal Revenue Service" was formalized in Treasury Decision 6038.

-Current organization since restructuring 1998
+Organization since the 1950s

+The 1953 reorganization established the IRS as its own agency within Treasury, eliminating five political appointees overseeing internal revenue and leaving only the commissioner as a political appointee, nominated by the President and confirmed by the Senate.

+1998 restructuring

 The 1980s saw a reorganization of the IRS.
 A bipartisan commission was created with several mandates, among them to increase customer service and improve collections.
 Congress later enacted the Internal Revenue Service Restructuring and Reform Act of 1998, which mandated that the agency replace its geographic regional divisions with units that serve particular categories of taxpayers.

 As a result, the IRS now functions under four major operating divisions: